MarritL/MarritLeenstra-pset6-1/PROCESS.md

        is strongly recommanded to use the Firebase JobDispatcher instead.
 So after reading the documentation: https://github.com/firebase/firebase-jobdispatcher-android#user-content-firebase-jobdispatcher- This looks like the best choice.
    * Problem: with the Firebase JobDispatcher you can't set an initial time at all.

+# 5-4-2018
+* Going on with problem of yesterday
+  * Problem: with the Firebase JobDispatcher you can't set an initial time at all.
+     * Solution: back to the AlarmManager.
+Since i want to download only a small amount of data and only once a day, i think it won't be a too big restraint on the battery.
+I really want the app to update it's content in the nighttime.